openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

     * python-3parclient version 4.2.0 or newer.

-    * Array must have the Adaptive Flash Cache license installed.

     * Flash Cache must be enabled on the array with the CLI command :command:`createflashcache SIZE`, where size must be in 16 GB increments.
       For example, :command:`createflashcache 128g` will create 128 GB of Flash Cache for each node pair in the array.

-  * The Dynamic Optimization license is required to support any feature that results in a volume changing provisioning type or CPG.
+  * The Dynamic Optimization is required to support any feature that results in a volume changing provisioning type or CPG.
 This may apply to the volume :command:`migrate`, :command:`retype` and :command:`manage` commands.

-  * The Virtual Copy License is required to support any feature that involves volume snapshots.
+  * The Virtual Copy feature supports any operation that involves volume snapshots.
 This applies to the volume :command:`snapshot-*` commands.